-Do it as slowly as possible Close your eyes to challenge yourself and hone different senses Practice immediately after a performance, when the mistakes are fresh (favorite new concept) Think like Buddha (calm, patient) and work like Jesus (strategic, steady)
+Do it as slowly as possible Close your eyes to challenge yourself and hone different senses Think like Buddha (calm, patient) and work like Jesus (strategic, steady)

 Chris Michel [link] From philosophers to grandparents, we've heard them countless times.
 But, hearing something isn't quite the same as observing it.
 I won't bore you with specifics.
 Suffice it to say, I think the Buddha had it right when he said craving, desire and attachment are the sources of suffering.
 I've seen more dissatisfied 20 something's in SoHo than their counterparts in rural Jodhpur.
 I know that there is real joy and meaning to be found outside the secular system of wealth, status and eternal youth.
 It's not our fault; it's our programming.
 But the answers can't be found in accumulating more.
 You knew that already.

-Does Life End at 35?
+I learned long ago, never to wrestle with a pig.
+You get dirty, and besides, the pig likes it. - George Bernard Shaw Does Life End at 35?
 KZhu.net He stops me mid-sentence "You know, my career only really took off after I turned 58".
 Hang on, what?
 "Yes, I'd say the 10 years between my 60s and 70s were my busiest".
 I was floored.
 Here is a man who helped revolutionize medical technology and he did it in his twilight years.
 His advice to me: Don't be in so much of a rush.
 Be easier on yourself.
 Comparing yourself to what others are doing is a waste of time.
 He also adds an old Chinese saying "大器晚成" - A big construction is always completed late.
+This is the true joy of life: the being used up for a purpose recognized by vourself as a mighty one; being a force of nature instead of a feverish, selfish little clot of ailments and grievances, complaining that the world will not devote itself to making you happy. - George Bernard Shaw 1-pager of Eric Hoffer's The True Believer [link] An effective doctrine loathes the present, worships the future, and (sometimes) glorifies the past True Believers desperately need to belong; when they join, they must then be isolated from the outside world Mass Movements are about selflessness and self-sacrifice Ritual and ceremony are important elements An alliance with intellectuals is important for any Mass Movement Mass Movements always have an enemy, the more wicked the better Force is essential but it should be masked by doctrine and applied with persistence A healthy amount of suspicion promotes uniformity and obedience The vanity of the selfless, even those who practice utmost humility, is boundless.